discourse/opendkim-signer/README.md

   "DKIM selector" on all mail signed for "domain".
 This needs to line up with domainkey DNS records for "domain".

-The following two variables must always be set:
+The following variable must always be set:

-* `DKIM_DEFAULT_DOMAIN` -- the default domain to use on all other mail.

 * `MILTER_SOCKET` -- the value for the `Socket` parameter in `opendkim.conf`.
 You probably want to read [the `opendkim.conf` manpage](http://www.opendkim.org/opendkim.conf.5.html) to find out exactly what is legal here.

+The following variable is optional:

+* `DKIM_DEFAULT_DOMAIN` -- the default domain to use on all other mail.

 # Publishing